The Oke-Ogun Polytechnic, Saki: Events and Development in the school

 On the 18th of November, 2021, Oke-Ogun Polytechnic became the first Nigerian polytechnic to have its Higher National Diploma graduates officially inducted by the Nigerian Institute of Food Science and Technology (NIFST).

 Request for Anti-Corruption body

-On the 21st of October, the student in Oke Ogun Saki requested for creation of Vanguard Anti-Corruption body in the campus in order to help student voice out there concerns in some issues.
+On the 21st of October, the student in Oke Ogun Saki requested for creation of Vanguard Anti-Corruption body in the campus in order to help student voice out their concerns in some issues.